Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 <img src="http://share.pingdom.com/banners/07145829"  alt="Uptime for Roll20: Last 30 days " title=" Uptime for Roll20: Last 30 days" width="300" height="165" />

-You acknowledge and agree that Tailor Made shall not be liable for any failure to store or retrieve your materials on Roll20 at any time.
+You acknowledge and agree that Orr Group shall not be liable for any failure to store or retrieve your materials on Roll20 at any time.

 #Play Nice Clauses